 The Pediatric Bone Densitometry Course provides the most current research and best-practice techniques for obtaining and interpreting bone mineral density (BMD) measurements in children and adolescents.
 This educational program is designed to improve learner competence in the area of pediatric densitometry.
-Learners will have the opportunity to take the knowledge gained from this educational program and properly and consistently apply it into his/her professional practice.
+Learners will have the opportunity to take the knowledge gained from this educational program and properly/consistently apply it to their professional practices.

 The content is designed for healthcare providers with an interest in skeletal health assessment, including specialists, generalists and technologists working in family medicine, general and internal medicine, endocrinology, rheumatology, obstetrics/gynecology, radiology, pediatrics, physical and occupational therapy, nuclear medicine and research.